Moises Henriques: Domestic career

 On 2 January 2006, Henriques made his List A debut for New South Wales against Victoria.
 He bowled 8 overs for 46 runs in a narrow New South Wales victory.
 His appearance, at only 18 years of age, made him the youngest ever List A debutant for New South Wales.
 Six days later, Henriques made his Twenty20 debut, but did not bat or bowl in that match.

 He made his first-class debut against South Australia at the Sydney Cricket Ground on 17 October 2006.
 Only a week after this match, Henriques took 5/17 against Queensland with fast bowling.
 In doing so, he became the youngest New South Wales cricketer to take 5 wickets in a first-class innings since Doug Walters However, due to injury, this was the last first-class game Henriques played for over a year.

 He was signed by the Kolkata Knight Riders franchise for $300,000 to play in the Indian Premier League during the 2009 season.
 In 2010, he was traded to the Delhi Daredevils in exchange for Manoj Tiwary.

 In 2012 he played part of the English season for Glamorgan.
 In September of the same year he scored his first first-class century, 161 not out off 229 balls against Tasmania at Bankstown.

 In June 2015, while playing for Surrey in a NatWest T20 Blast game against Sussex Sharks at Arundel Castle, Henriques collided with teammate Rory Burns while attempting to take a catch.
 Both players were knocked unconscious from the collision and Henriques suffered a broken jaw.
 Ambulances and medical staff treated the players on-field before taking them both to hospital.
 The game was abandoned due to the injuries.

+Henriques retired from first-class cricket at the end of the 2024–25 season, but continued to play one-day cricket for New South Wales for an extra season, before retiring from all domestic cricket.
+Henriques retired as the player to have played the most matches in Australian domestic cricket history, between first-class, List A and T20 cricket.